Terms and Conditions of Residence Hall Occupancy, 2019-2020

 - Each student is responsible for maintaining the room in a clean and orderly condition.

-walls and ceilings.
+area of walls and ceilings.

 - Storage space in each hall is limited.
 Unreasonably large, excess items (e.g.: bicycles)